-Responsibility for developing, implementing and monitoring the SASP rests with the FOCA.
+The responsibility for developing, implementing and monitoring the SASP rests with the FOCA.
+Implementation of actions may also lie with the industry.

 The FOCA's Safety and Risk Management (SRM) section coordinates with its focal points to update and finalize the SASP document.
-A new process was developed in 2022 and is used for the first time for updating this version of the SASP.
-The SRM section updates the main SASP document as necessary (based on occurrence reports, development of safety performance indicators and more).
-The changes are basis for discussing fields of actions for the next year.
-New FOCA Actions are defined and optimally, are inline with department and section goals.
+A new process was developed in 2022 and used for the first time for the SASP 2023 - 2026 version, the process was further developed starting with the SASP 2025 - 2027 version.
+The SRM section updates the main SASP document every three years based on occurrence reports, development of safety performance indicators and more in close collaboration with the relevant divisions.
+The developments of the safety performance indicators are used as basis for discussing fields of actions for the next year.
+The definition of new FOCA Actions is mainly done within the sections.
 The document including the annex are finalized by SRM by the end of the year and formally passed and released for publication by January.